 - Do NOT attempt your own investigation.

-- Do NOT probe or question the alleged victim or family members to confirm your suspicion this can cause further harm to the child.
+- Do NOT probe or question the child or family members to confirm your suspicion.
+This can cause further harm to the child.
 If the child discloses abuse to you, learn what you can do.

 The person who answers your telephone call to the hotline is a child protective specialist.
-It is his or her responsibility to interview to get as much information as possible during your telephone call to determine if a report should be registered.
-Among the questions they may ask you are:
+It is their responsibility to get as much information as possible during your telephone call to determine if a report should be registered.
+Some of the questions they may ask you are:

 - What is the nature and extent of the child’s injuries or the risk of harm to the child?

 - Have there been any prior suspicious injuries to this child or his or her siblings?

 - What is the child’s name, home address, and age?